🔍 공개 퀴즈 검색

 3. Current is always same direction

-4. Induced current helps the change
+4. Induced current opposes the change that caused it ✓

 Lenz's Law ensures:

-2. Conservation of energy ✓
+1. Conservation of energy ✓

 3. Current flows faster